Dear Evan Hansen honored with 6 Tony Awards, including Best Musical, on Broadway’s biggest night.

 By: Patrick Christiano

-June 12, 2017: Dear Evan Hansen, a daring story about lies and loneliness in high school, was the big winner at the 71st Annual Tony Award celebration hosted live by Kevin Spacey from Radio City Music Hall on Sunday, June 11, 2017.
-Hello Dolly! won 4 Awards, including Best Musical Revival and Bette Midler won for Best Actress in a Musical.
+June 12, 2017: Dear Evan Hansen, a daring story about lies and loneliness in high school, was the big winner at the 71st Annual Tony Awards, hosted live by Kevin Spacey from Radio City Music Hall on Sunday.
+Hello Dolly! won 4 Awards, including Best Musical Revival, and Bette Midler won for Best Actress in a Musical.
 Oslo by J.T.
 Rogers was named Best Play, and Indecent won 2 Awards, including a surprise win for Director Rebecca Taichman.

 Dear Evan Hansen began its journey to Broadway as a critically acclaimed Off-Broadway Second Stage production.
 The musical about a loner, who improves his social standing when he becomes intimately involved with the grieving family of a classmate, who killed himself, is both risky and original.